HYCHAIN/guardian-node-software/README.md

 Please note, the address associated with the <guardian-private-key> must maintain a $TOPIA balance on HYCHAIN in order to properly submit assertions or claims.

+## Wallet Delegation (Delegate.xyz)

+If you do not want to use the private key of your wallet that owns your node keys, you can delegate to a burner/hot wallet to handle the operation of your node.
+HYCHAIN Guardian Node operation fully supports delegate.xyz.
+Please use this link to delegate to the hot wallet you intend to use: https://delegate.xyz/?r&chainId=2911&contract=0xE1060b30D9fF01Eef71248906Ce802801a670A48

 ## Challenge Architecture / Flow Overview

 1. A challenge is produced every time a batch from the Rollup is submitted to Ethereum.
 This is done by a challenger service hosted by Caldera